C-PACE helps you close more projects

 If you have a project in mind, you can fill out a project application with your property owner and submit it to Delaware C-PACE.
-Alternatively, you can register to attend one of our half-day workshops to learn more about the C-PACE program and how it works (the workshop is free).
-Check here for upcoming dates, times and locations for our informative half-day workshops.
+Alternatively, you can register to attend one of our training workshops to learn more about the C-PACE program and how it works (the workshop is free).
+Check here for upcoming dates and times for our informative workshops.
 Registered contractors receive a complimentary company listing in the Contractor Directory on this website.
 Note that by providing this list, Delaware C-PACE is not recommending or endorsing any specific contractor.

 What are the Key Steps in the C-PACE Project Life Cycle?

 Displayed below is an overview of the key steps involved in the Delaware C-PACE project life cycle.
 Click on the “>” icon associated with each step to view additional details.

 - Learn about C-PACE program benefits